IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO.md

 ### Step 2: Setup Istio with an operator

-The following commands do install the Istio operator, create a namespace for the Istio backplane, and start to install the Istio backplane.
+The following commands do install the Istio operator, create a namespace for the Istio backplane, and start to installation of the Istio backplane.

 * Operator
 ```sh